K0milj/todo-app/README.md

 Goals:

-1. User can create a project and make separate todos for that project
+1. User can create a project and make separate todos for that project (Done) 1.5 USer can edit and add comments to todos
 2. Make an appointment out of a todo
 3. Make notes
 4. Get a notification if a todo is due soon